qinzian/Custom-Tracker/readme.txt

 	-pics

-Next v1.1:
+Next v1.2:
-- basic layout
-- can switch between tabs
-- can create and delete entries in my-list
+- can create and delete entries and folders
+- change name, add, and delete entries / folders

 issues:
-- need to work on the customized debug directive
+- display of contents inside the <z-tabs>...</z-tabs>